ylify/VEHoP/README.md

 Output: prefix.FastTree.full.tre, prefix.IQTREE2.full.tre

 Publication:

+If any questions, feel free to post an issue or email to ylify@connenct.ust.hk

 #Remark: Please cite the integrated software (below) in this pipeline if you will include this pipeline.